bingoyahoo/GuitarDrum/Readme.md

-# CS4347 Sound and Music Computing Project - Group 6
+# CS4347 Sound and Music Computing Project
-*Semester 2 2016/2017, “From Motion to Music” *
+* Semester 2 2016/2017, Group 6, “From Motion to Music” *

 ---
 ## Section 1 Overview